Human Rights > Commitment to Respect Human Rights

 Human Rights Due Diligence

 Samsung Electronics strives to identify, prevent, mitigate, and address actual and potential impacts on human rights throughout our global operations, supply chains, and business relationships in accordance with international standards.
 We integrate findings and insights learned from the due diligence into our process to ensure that appropriate policies and management systems are in place.
-In addition, we consider enhancing due diligence in response to pertinent situations such as entering new regional markets, initiating partnerships with new suppliers, or addressing emerging human rights issues in the global landscape.

 1. Embed the respect for human rights into policy and management system 2.
 Identify and assess adverse human rights impacts 3.
 Cease, prevent or mitigate adverse impacts 4.
 Track implementation and results 5.
 Communicate how impacts are addressed 6.
 Provide for or cooperate in remediation 1.
 Embed the respect for human rights into policy and management system 2.
 Identify and assess adverse human rights impacts 3.
 Cease, prevent or mitigate adverse impacts 4.
 Track implementation and results 5.
 Communicate how impacts are addressed 6.
 Provide for or cooperate in remediation